Tranvía del Este: Background

+Operation

 With construction of the first section completed, the line was inaugurated on July 14, 2007.
 Initially, the service was provided by two Alstom Citadis 302 model vehicles, manufactured by the French company Alstom, built for the Mulhouse tramway, in France, and temporarily loaned to Buenos Aires.
 Carrying Mulhouse numbers 04 and 05, the vehicles were double-ended, bi-directional, low-floor, four-section units, each section having 48 fixed seats, another 16 folding seats and standing room for a total of 300 passengers for the whole car.
 The vehicles, locally known by the name Celeris, ran on an exclusive right-of-way for 2 km parallel to Avenida Alicia Moreau de Justo, from Avenida Córdoba to Avenida Independencia.

 After Mulhouse requested the return of the two trams it loaned, those cars left Buenos Aires in 2008.
 Replacing them on the Tranvía del Este was another tram of the same type, but loaned from Madrid, Spain, where it was number 153 (a number it also used in Buenos Aires) in the fleet of the Metro Ligero de Madrid light rail system.

 The Mulhouse and Madrid trams both wore the paint schemes of their home systems while in Buenos Aires.

 Trams ran from Monday through Saturday from 8:00 until 23:20, and on Sundays and holidays from 9:00 until 22:00, every 15 minutes.
 For tickets there were two Ticket Vending Machines (TVMs) installed at each station and guards with portable vending machines were also available.
 Tickets cost ARS 1.00 (around US$0.26).

 Extensions were planned, of 2 km to Retiro railway station and the Intercity Bus Terminal and of 5.2 km from the then-existing terminus at Independencia to Caminito in La Boca.
 However, the extension plans did not proceed.